 On August 18, 2017, the Cape Fear RPO Rural Transportation Advisory Committee (RTAC) adopted the official list of unfunded projects to be submitted to compete for funding in Prioritization 5.0.
 That list of projects will be added to a number of additional projects that automatically compete for funding, including those that were funded in the STIP but where funding is not committed and those that are unfunded but related to committed projects.

 On November 17, 2017, the Cape Fear RPO Rural Transportation Advisory Committee adopted a preliminary local input methodology for how to prioritize local transportation projects competing for funding.
-The final methodology will be adopted by the RTAC once approved by NCDOT.
+The preliminary methodology has been approved by NCDOT with minimal changes, and the final methodology will be adopted by the RTAC in February 2018.
 The quantitative scores for all projects competing in Prioritization 5.0 are scheduled to be released in late March 2018 along with project funded at the Statewide Mobility tier.
 The Cape Fear RPO will then begin analyzing the project scores and following an adopted local input methodology to prioritize its projects and assign local input points.
 The assigned local input points will then be combined with local input points from NCDOT Division Engineers and the project quantitative scores at the Regional Impact and Division Needs tiers to develop a prioritized list of projects that will form the basis for the 2020-2029 STIP.
 As more information is available it will be reported here.

 State Transportation Improvement Program (STIP)